(Long) car journeys with your baby: tips for safe and comfortable travel with your new-born baby

 Your friends and family can’t wait to meet your new-born baby.
 If they don’t live nearby, planning ahead will ensure long-distance car travel with a baby is safe, comfortable and as relaxing as possible.
 From "how long can a baby be in a car seat?" to baby toys for car travel, read our tips and advice!

-How long should a baby be in a car seat?
+How long can a baby be in a car seat?

 Lots of parents want to know "how long can babies stay in car seats?"
 The general advice is that your baby should sit/sleep in their car seat for no more than two hours at a time.
 That's because the lie-flat position is considered the best for their health and, in a baby car seat, their position is not completely lie-flat.
 This won't prevent you from taking a longer road trip together as you will need to plan regular stops to feed and change your baby anyway.